Royal warrant of appointment (United Kingdom): History

+After the death of Queen Elizabeth II, warrants issued in her name can continue to be used for up to two years.
+Technically, however they are void and warrants do not automatically transfer across to the next sovereign.

 Organisation

-Warrants are currently granted by the King and the Prince of Wales.
+Warrants are currently granted by King Charles III and Queen Camilla.

 Warrants issued by the Queen Elizabeth The Queen Mother automatically expired no later than 2007, five years after her death.

-Upon the death of Prince Philip, Duke of Edinburgh in April 2021, warrants issued in his name became void; however warrant holders were permitted to continue to use the Royal Arms and the legend for up to two years.
-The same occurred upon the death of Queen Elizabeth II in September 2022.
+Upon the death of Prince Philip, Duke of Edinburgh in April 2021, warrants issued in his name became void.
+However, warrant holders are permitted to continue to use the Royal Arms and the legend after the death of a grantor, usually for up to two years.
+The same occurred upon the death of Queen Elizabeth II, and upon the Prince of Wales becoming king in September 2022.
+In May 2024, King Charles III and Queen Camilla granted their first royal warrants of appointment of the new reign.
+In July 2025, The King announced that from 2026, the Prince and Princess of Wales would be able to issue their own royal warrants.